PanupatC/ClaimBar/README.md

  `/cb theme` - set theme.
 Default = 1 (Darksouls theme)

- Available options:
+ ###Available options:

- `/cb theme 1` - Darksouls\
+ `/cb theme 1` - Darksouls

 ![img](https://i.imgur.com/723b2Xa.png)

- `/cb theme 2` - CustomHud\
+ `/cb theme 2` - CustomHud

 ![img](https://i.imgur.com/wpDbR8M.png)

+## TODO
+- buff/debuff icon

 ## Limitations

-Since there is no way to query for claimed monster, each entity needed to the scanned in order of their memory location.
-Their position in the bar can change and fluctuate.
+The order of monsters follow their position in memory.
+When new mobs got claimed, their order in the bar can move and fluctuate.

-For example.
-If max bar is set to 2 and there are 3 crabs in memory.
-Your party claimed crabs #2 and #3
+Example.
+Max bar = 2, with 3x crabs in memory.
+Your party claimed crab #2 and #3

 Crab #1\
 Crab #2 --> Bar 1\